Why Do Some Bat Houses Fail?

 - Old plans.
 Bat house plans can be found in a variety of places, which is good.
 Unfortunately, many posters, books, and flyers were published years ago with now antiquated plans.
 Frighteningly, this information is still distributed by many reputable sources.
 A stack of utterly horrid plans obtained from a state wildlife agency were seen distributed at a wildlife program in just a few years ago.

-- "Recycled" material.
+- "Repurposed" material.
 Some people construct bat houses of decent design but with lumber salvaged from demolished structures in effort to cut costs.
-As some pesticides can leave active residues for years, approach used lumber with care.
+As some pesticides can leave active residues for years, or contain undesirable contaminants, approach used lumber with care.

 - Unrealistic claims.
-For example, a seven chamber bat house was once observed with nearly 600 bats inside.
+For example, our old seven chamber bat house design was once observed with nearly 600 bats inside.
 However, our we still only rate that box at 300.
-This is because 600 bats in this size bat house is overcrowded and unhealthy.
+This is because 600 bats in this size bat house is probably overcrowded and unhealthy.
+While exact capacity will differ among species and crevice size, we use a rule of 2 bats per linear inch of roost space to estimate capacity.
+For example, an 18'' wide bat house with 3 chambers would be 18''x3 chambers=54 inches, 54''x2 bats per inch is 108 bats.
+The actual capacity may be something larger or smaller, but now you can compare relative sizes of bat houses with each other.

 This bat house might be an OK design, but at least three things are compounding keeping any bats from using it.
 First, never place a bat house on a tree, it is almost always too shaded.
 The bottom of the house should be at least 10' above the ground, unlike this one.
 Finally, vegetation has grown up around the site making it more difficult for any would be bats to enter or exit.